Setup

 export OPENAI_MODEL="qwen3:8b"

-When your config is active, enzyme init prints the resolved model, base URL, and a masked key so you can confirm it's using your provider.
+When your env provider is active, enzyme init --use-env-llm prints the resolved model, base URL, and a masked key so you can confirm it's using your provider.
+Without --use-env-llm, Enzyme stays on hosted credits/auth even if those env vars exist.

 Go deeper